Lateral Unicondylar Knee Replacement – often underestimated

 - Easy expandability to knee TEP if needed

-Especially for active patients aged 50 to 70 with isolated lateral arthrosis, the procedure is often the best solution, to secure quality of life and mobility in the long term.
+Especially for active patients aged 50 to 70 with isolated lateral compartment osteoarthritis, the procedure is often the best solution, to preserve quality of life and mobility in the long term.

 Frequently Asked Questions (FAQ)